NateSkiles/MyThai-Code-Summary/readme.md

         }
         ...
 ```
-Next is to define the url variable and pass the API ket to the headers used in the API request.
+Next is to define the URL variable and pass the API key to the headers used in the API request.
 Now everything is ready to be passed into a GET request that will hopefully contain the response to the request.

 ``` python
 		...